J-i-w-o-o/ASR-Cloud-Translation/README.md

 ## Usage

-Once the server is running, access the application through a web browser.[localhost:8080](http://localhost:8080), you can change the primary language( which is your spoken language), and you can also change the text it will translate to.
+Once the server is running, access the application through a web browser - [localhost:8080](http://localhost:8080), you can change the primary language( which is your spoken language), and you can also change the text it will translate to.

 ## Contributions